Education is the Key to Success

 His job coach began to assist in smaller ways and eventually started to fade out of his routine duties more and more.

-Kevin is now completing his fourth year and has built relationships with his supervisor and a number of his coworkers.
+Kyle is now completing his fourth year and has built relationships with his supervisor and a number of his coworkers.

 He is happy where he is and feels like the job is his to be proud of.